Planococcus ficus: Ecology

 Planococcus ficus are herbivores that feed on all parts of the grape vine plant and weedy plants.
 They are found on apples, avocados, banana, date palm, fig, mango, and citrus fruits.
 They specifically feed on the phloem sap of their host plants.

 Distribution

 Vine mealybugs are found in tropical and subtropical regions of the world such as Europe, Northern Africa, South Africa, Argentina, the Middle East, and Mexico.
 The vine mealybug has been reported in over 47 countries and is thought to have originated from Israel.
-Transportation of the vine mealybug has occurred through movement of infected plants and agricultural equipment.
+Transportation of the vine mealybug has occurred through the movement of infected plants and agricultural equipment.
 This has allowed the vine mealybug to be invasive to many different regions of the world.

 The vine mealybug lives in colonies on host plants and migrates between different parts of the plant depending on seasonal changes.
 The vine mealybug is usually distributed along the bark of the host plant’s trunk and arms and underground in the roots during the winter seasons.
 Vine mealybugs then move to the base of the plant’s shoots during the spring and become densely distributed on leaf foliage during summer and fall seasons.